-VLA has established the Prison Advice Service, whose members attend the metropolitan prisons on a regular basis.
+VLA has established the Prison Advice Service (see “Contacts”), whose members attend the metropolitan prisons on a regular basis.
 Country prisons are also visited by solicitors from regional offices of VLA on a regular basis.

 A police officer may visit a prisoner between 8.30 am–3.30 pm.
 A prisoner may refuse such a visit or, if visited, may refuse to be interviewed (s 41).
 Following the introduction of section 464B into the Crimes Act 1958 (Vic) (“Crimes Act (Vic)”), police may now make an application to the Magistrates’ Court for an order permitting them to interview a prisoner for offences other than offences for which they are held in custody.
 This amendment to the Crimes Act (Vic) does not remove the prisoner’s right to silence or privilege against self-incrimination.

 Welfare issues of prisoners are dealt with by correctional officers at the relevant prison location and prisoners also have access to religious services provided by various religious denominations who provide pastoral and other chaplaincy services.
-Prisoners are entitled to assistance from officers of the Victorian Association for the Care and Resettlement of Offenders (VACRO) and the Prison Fellowship of Victoria.
+Prisoners are entitled to assistance from officers of the Victorian Association for the Care and Resettlement of Offenders (VACRO) (see “Contacts”).